egan/weinbot/docs/pinout.md

 ## I²C
 Both exposed I²C buses are used, consuming pins `P9_{17..22, 24, 26}`.
-The communication with the IMU is performed over `I2C1` and communication with the LIDAR-Lite (planned) is performed over `I2C2`.
+The communication with the IMU and LIDAR-Lite is performed over bus `I2C1`.

 There is an error in the official pinmap with respect to the I²C pins on the rev.A BBB.
 The working pins are as follows for bus 1: